promoting your portfolio and getting paid work

 These are networks or databases where you can effectively register yourself as a seller and offer your services to potential clients.
 They’re like the Yellow Pages (is that still a thing?) of freelancers!
 It’s free to list yourself with the vast majority of these marketplaces and they’re a great way to advertise your skills.

 The variety of options available to Fiverr sellers is incredible.
-There are over 200 different offer categories for freelancers to promote their services in.
-This is ideal if you’re just starting out and haven’t quite worked out which area of freelancing is your strength yet.
+There are over 200 different offer categories for freelancers to promote their services.
+This is ideal if you’re just starting and haven’t quite worked out which area of freelancing is your strength yet.

 Post some gigs in a few categories and the work will start coming to you.